Doodle Eggs

 5. Sand paper

-1. Plastic Egg(s).
-Eggs that have a removable hook in one end are best - that way you can hang them while they dry, and remove the hook if you would like when you are finished.
+1. Plastic Eggs.
+Eggs that have a removable hook in one end are the best - that way you can hang them while they dry, and remove the hook if prefererd when you are finished.

 2. Paint.
 I used black chalk board paint because I like the matt finish, and the white pen dries quickly and tends to not smudge on this paint.